Sign in

 Advantages of Socket Weld Pipe Fittings

-• Temporary tack welding is no needed for alignment because in principle the socket weld fitting ensures proper alignment.
+• No temporary tack welding is required for alignment, as the socket weld fitting inherently assures proper alignment.

-• Construction costs are lower than with butt-welded joints due to the lack of exacting fit-up requirements and elimination of special machining for butt weld end preparation.
+• The cost of construction is generally lower than butt-welded joints due to fewer fitting requirements and the absence of special machining for butt weld preparation.

 Disadvantages of Socket Weld Pipe Fittings

-• The welder should ensure for an expansion gap of 1/16 inch (1.6 mm) between the pipe and the shoulder of the socket.
-ASME B31.1 para.
-127.3 Preparation for Welding (E) Socket Weld Assembly says:
+• It is essential for the welder to maintain an expansion gap of 1/16 inch (1.6 mm) between the pipe and the socket's shoulder, as specified in ASME B31.1 para.
+127.3 regarding welding preparation.

-• Socket Weld Pipe Fittings are usually resistant to about half the strength of the butt weld fittings.
-Therefore, SW fittings are mainly used for small pipes with a diameter of NPS 2 or smaller.
+• Socket Weld Pipe Fittings typically exhibit about half the strength compared to butt weld fittings, making them primarily suitable for small pipes (NPS 2 or smaller).

-• The expansion gap and internal crevices left in socket weld piping system promotes corrosion and make them less suitable for corrosive or radioactive applications where solids build-up at the joints may cause operating or maintenance problems.
+• The expansion gap and remaining internal crevices in socket weld systems can lead to corrosion, making them less advisable for corrosive or radioactive environments where sediment can accumulate at the joints and pose maintenance issues.

-• The purpose for the bottom clearance in a Socket Weld Joint is usually to reduce the residual stress at the root of the weld that could occur during solidification of the weld metal, and to allow for differential expansion of the mating elements.
-This process takes a lot of time, precision and skills.
+• The purpose of the clearance in a Socket Weld Joint is to alleviate residual stress at the weld root during cooling and allow for the thermal expansion of the components.
+Achieving this requires precision and skill.

 Comments